Wednesday, September 1, 2010

 Note here, that the father was the one with the bright idea.
 He actually created something--a tangible product for sale.
 His sons have no inventions to their names, however.
 All their mental genius has been directed at business deals and at rebuffing attempts to regulate them.

 In a way, I think that's why we're in all this trouble as a country.
 We're too many generations away from the inventors.
 They've never been hungry.
 They've never felt the sting of being rejected by a higher authority (Fred Koch's invention was not accepted by American oil companies.
 He had to get his start working with Joseph Stalin in the USSR.)
+All that one percent have done is create money--for themselves mostly.

 This is why we're not seeing the expected answers to our problems.
 This top one percent have grown too soft and complacent.